Karthisgowda/Resume-ats/README.md

 # AI Resume Analyzer

 AI Resume Analyzer is a web-based resume review platform that helps students, freshers, and professionals evaluate resumes against modern ATS and recruitment expectations.
-Users can upload a PDF, DOCX, or TXT resume, optionally add a target job role, and receive AI-generated scoring, skill insights, strengths, gaps, and practical improvement suggestions.
+Users can upload a PDF, DOCX, or TXT resume, optionally add a target job role, and receive AI-generated scoring, skill insights, strengths, gaps, and practical improvement suggestions

 ## Features